vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 ## OAM Unitary Test

 The OAM unitary test model encompasses parameters that define a specific type of OAM test to be performed.
 The YANG model includes a container named "oam-unitary-tests" that serves as a container for activating OAM unitary tests for network diagnosis procedures.
 Inside the container, there is a list called "oam-unitary-test" representing a list of specific OAM unitary tests.
 The list key is defined as "name", which provides a unique name for each test.
 Each OAM test in the list references a test type with its concrete parameters.
 The test types are out of the scope of this document.
 Moreover, each OAM unitary test has two temporal parameters: "period-of-time" and "recurrence".
-Both are imported from the "ietf-schedule" module from {{!I-D.draft-ma-opsawg-ucl-acl}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.
+Both are imported from the "ietf-schedule" module from {{!I-D.ietf-netmod-schedule-yang}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.

 {{oam-uni-test-tree-st}} contains the tree of the proposed model.